 All physical education activity classes are offered on a rotating or as-needed basis.
-With the exception of PHED 050, courses are graded pass/no credit.
+Courses are graded pass/no credit.
 Courses numbered 001 to 099 are full-term courses.
 Courses numbered 100-199 are offered in the first half of a semester.
 Courses numbered 200-299 are offered in the second half of a semester.
-See the Dance section of the catalog for course descriptions of Dance courses that may satisfy the activity requirement.